TheImagingSource/tiscamera/doc/pages/cameras.rst

       camera-ip-conf is part of a standard tiscamera installation when aravis support is enabled.

-Identifying the camera
+Identifying the Camera
 ----------------------

-To identify the available devices execute the following command in a terminal.
+To identify the available devices, execute the following command in a terminal:

 .. tabs::